merryface/vatsim-uk-flight-planning/readme.md

 - `fuelPlanning.js`: Calculates total fuel based on user input and adjusts final reserve dynamically.
 - `imageUpload.js`: Manages image upload and previews for route and mass & balance sections.
 - `temAddRow.js`: Allows users to dynamically add rows for TEM.
+- `attachPDF.js`: Allows users to add additional pdfs to the end of the final document

 ---